-is confined to the equatorial component in the plane of the binary;
+(ii) The coronal line emission arises in the material that is confined to the equatorial component in the plane of the binary;

-(iii) the decline in the fluxes of the broad components of the H and He I emission lines suggests that the material was ejected in a brief pulse of about 3.3 days duration;
+(iii) The decline in the fluxes of the broad components of the H and He I emission lines suggests that the material was ejected in a brief pulse of about 3.3-d duration;

-(iv) the lower limit on the He/H ratio in the high-velocity material is consistent with the origin of this material in a TNR on the surface of a massive WD;
+(iv) The lower limit on the He/H ratio in the high-velocity material is consistent with the origin of this material in a TNR on the surface of a massive WD;

-(v) the behaviour of the coronal line fluxes suggest that there were two coronal phases, an earlier phase when the coronal gas was both shock-ionised and photoionised, and a later phase when the coronal gas was truly coronal, in that the gas was collisionally heated and the transition upper levels were populated by electron impact;
+(v) The behaviour of the coronal line fluxes suggest that there were two coronal phases, an earlier phase when the coronal gas was both shock-ionized and photoionized, and a later phase when the coronal gas was truly coronal, in that the gas was collisionally heated and the transition upper levels were populated by electron impact;

-(vi) the temperature of the coronal gas was 9.3×10^5 K;
+(vi) The temperature of the coronal gas was $9.3 \times 10^5$ K;

-(vii) the metal abundances are consistent with solar and RG values, and inconsistent with those expected from a TNR on a massive WD.
+(vii) The metal abundances are consistent with solar and RG values, and inconsistent with those expected from a TNR on a massive WD; and

-(viii) our data broadly support the scenario detailed by Booth et al. (2016).
+(viii) Our data broadly support the scenario detailed by Booth et al. (2016).